quantumlib/Cirq/docs/tutorial.md

 Now we have all the code to we need to do a simple grid search over values to find a minimal value.
-Grid search is most definitely not the best optimization algorithm, but is here simple illustrative.
+Grid search is most definitely not the best optimization algorithm, but is here simply illustrative.

 ```python
 sweep_size = 10